 The phone number C can be a target in the MMS Relay/Server (C) and a target non-local ID in the MMS Relay/Server (B).

-4.3.3.2.2.2.2 Scenario R-2:
+4.3.3.2.2.2.2 Scenario R-2

 In this scenario, the MMS User Agent (B) forwards the received MM message to a phone number (MSISDN, GPSI (MSISDN), E.164 number) by addressing the destination using an MSISDN based Email Address (shown as C@mmsc-c).
 The MMS User Agent (C) is the recipient of that redirected MM message.